rmoff/rmoff-blog/content/post/streaming-data-from-oracle-into-kafka-december-2018.md

 +++
 author = "Robin Moffatt"
-categories = ["oracle", "cdc", "debezium", "goldengate", "xstream", "logminer", "flashback", "licence", "ksql"] date = 2018-12-12T09:49:04Z draft = false image = "/images/2018/12/IMG_7464.jpg" slug = "streaming-data-from-oracle-into-kafka-december-2018"
+categories = ["oracle", "cdc", "debezium", "goldengate", "xstream", "logminer", "ksqldb"] date = 2018-12-12T09:49:04Z draft = false image = "/images/2018/12/IMG_7464.jpg"
+slug = "streaming-data-from-oracle-into-kafka"
-tag = ["oracle", "cdc", "debezium", "goldengate", "xstream", "logminer", "flashback", "licence", "ksql"] title = "Streaming data from Oracle into Kafka (December 2018)"
+title = "Streaming data from Oracle into Kafka"

 +++

-_This is a short summary discussing what the options are for integrating Oracle RDBMS into Kafka, as of December 2018.
-For a more detailed background to why and how at a broader level for all databases (not just Oracle) see [this blog](http://cnfl.io/kafka-cdc) and [these slides](https://speakerdeck.com/rmoff/no-more-silos-integrating-databases-and-apache-kafka)._
+_This is a short summary discussing what the options are for integrating Oracle RDBMS into Kafka, as of December 2018 (refreshed June 2020).
+For a more detailed background to why and how at a broader level for all databases (not just Oracle) see [this blog](http://cnfl.io/kafka-cdc) and [this talk](http://rmoff.dev/ksny19-no-more-silos)._

 ### What techniques & tools are there?

 *Franck Pachot has written up an excellent analysis of the options available [here](https://medium.com/@FranckPachot/ideas-for-event-sourcing-in-oracle-d4e016e90af6)*.

-As of December 2018, this is what the line-up looks like:
+As of June 2020, this is what the line-up looks like:

 * **Query-based CDC**
   * The [JDBC Connector](https://docs.confluent.io/current/connect/kafka-connect-jdbc/source-connector/source_config_options.html) for Kafka Connect, polls the database for new or changed data based on an incrementing ID column and/or update timestamp